Submarine forces (France)

 French submarine forces comprise over 4,000 military and civilian personnel of which an estimated two thousand are submariners.

-The French Général Naval Officer (L'Officier général de marine), the Amiral (Admiral) Commandant of the Strategic Oceanic Force (Commandant la Force Océanique Stratégique, ALFOST), commands the submarine forces, under the authority of the Chief of Staff of the French Navy (Chef d'Etat-Major de La Marine).
+The French General Naval Officer (L'Officier général de marine), the Amiral (Admiral) Commandant of the Strategic Oceanic Force (Commandant la Force Océanique Stratégique, ALFOST), commands the submarine forces, under the authority of the Chief of Staff of the French Navy (Chef d'Etat-Major de La Marine).